ZakaTiwana/network_request/README.md

 ## Usage

-Extend the `NetworkRequest` class and implement the required overrides and then add function to call and endpoint.
+Extend the `NetworkRequest` class and implement the required overrides and then add function to call an endpoint.
 For example
 ```dart
 void main() {
   var network = MockAPIManger();